-This policy and information report will be reviewed by the Head of School each year.
+This policy and information report will be reviewed by the SENDCO and Headteacher each year.
 It will also be updated if any changes to the information are made during the year.

-It will be approved by the Head of School, Principal and Operations Director.
+It will be approved by the Headteacher and Operations Director.